 Since its first clinical use in 2003, lentiviral-based gene therapy has been observed to be well-tolerated in third parties' clinical trials for rare diseases such as transfusion-dependent beta thalassemia, CALD, MLD, and ADA-SCID.
 Initially, the use of ex vivo lentiviral-based gene therapies was restricted primarily to the most severe diseases where the risks of the typical requirement for ablating the patients' bone marrow had a clinically justifiable risk/benefit profile.
 To date, over 350 patients have been treated with lentiviral-based gene therapies in third parties' and our rare disease clinical trials, and we believe the technology can be developed for other serious conditions based on a rigorous risk/benefit assessment.
 The ablation procedure, also known as the conditioning regimen, is typically an essential step in the ex vivo gene therapy treatment procedure and is administered prior to the gene therapy.
 The higher the level of conditioning, the greater the potential risk of more serious complications, such as veno-occlusive disease.
 However, we believe the risk of the more serious complications can be managed through utilization of TDM to enable careful titrating of exposure to the drug to a specific AuC.
 The conditioning regimen utilized as part of our plato platform includes TDM to assess how rapidly the individual patient metabolizes the conditioning agent so physicians can adjust the dose as needed, with a goal of minimizing side effects while maximizing the potential of durable engraftment.
-Such an approach could potentially allow the conditioning regimen to be performed during a limited hospital stay or potentially through an outpatient procedure, on a case-by-case basis as may be directed by the patient's physician.
+Such an approach could potentially allow the conditioning regimen to be performed during a limited hospital stay or potentially through an outpatient procedure, on a caseby-case basis as may be directed by the patient's physician.
 We believe our approach, utilizing a single myeloablative conditioning agent, busulfan, coupled with TDM designed to titrate to a specific AuC, has the potential to extend the reach of our gene therapies to a broad range of diseases as first-line therapies.
+Our goal is to broaden the applicability of lentiviralbased gene therapy by initially targeting monogenic diseases with an identified gene, recognized biology and that could potentially benefit from the sustained systemic delivery of an active protein.

-Our goal is to broa plato: Our Commercial-Scale Platform
+plato: Our Commercial-Scale Platform